dprevoznik/wadda-deal/README.md

 ## Overview

-Follow us as we build at [waddadeal.com](https://waddadeal.com) using Vercel's CI/CD system.
+Follow us as we build [waddadeal.com](https://waddadeal.com) using Vercel's CI/CD system.
 Note: The application has mobile-first optimization.